tre3x/FilmEditDetection/README.md

 ```
 - `<path/to/video>` denotes the absolute input video path
 - `<path/to/model>` denotes the absolute path to trained model.
 If empty, the tool will tun on pre trained model.

-## Future Work
-- Additional features can be added to the tool which provides helpful insights into the film metrics.
-- There are few cases in which the tool fails to classify cuts, like in case of Jump cuts.
-In the future some other variant of the model
-can be used to classify the cuts which the current model fails to classify.
-- Some films have low contrast with high noise, in which it becomes difficult to classify cuts.
-Some preprocessing on training data to acheive the same
-and let the model learn those features.
-- The command line interface can currently handle one output operation at a time.
-It can be modified
- to allow the user to generate outputs of multiple format at a time.